 Dynafit keeps throwing hail mary passes with their ski boots.
 We like the way they push innovation and repeatedly revolutionize the business.
 The Hoji Pro Tour boot is the unique AT boot offering in years and years, and it shows.
-Downhill performance is amazing.
-And the good news is that that downhill performance doesn't inherently inhibit uphill and backcountry performance.
+Downhill performance is amazing, and the good news is that that downhill performance doesn't inherently inhibit uphill performance.
 There are some other design and engineering attributes of the Hoji boots that compromise uphill performance, but behavioral and accessory adaptations mitigate these other issues.
-Basically, put some thought into your whole skiing kit and your expectations for transitions with the Hoji boot, and you will find a pair of excellent backcountry skiing footwear.
+Basically, put some thought into your whole skiing kit and align your expectations for transitions with the Hoji boot, and you will find a pair of excellent backcountry skiing footwear.
 These are great downhill-oriented ski touring boots for he or she that will access their skiing on skins and with "normal" transitions.
 The downhill performance is indeed above-standard, but the marketing copy around transitions is a little misleading, and the complications around the unique toe profile are daunting at best.

 Dynafit Hoji Pro Tour Review